AUTOMATE MORE TASKS

 Pick from Stack

 Keeping parts neat in a stack is the goal for all manufacturers, but perfection is not always guaranteed.
 When the robot makes a proper pick, the stack is not always aligned properly.
 Without 3D vision, the robot will still pick from these uneven stacks, potentially causing problems further down the line.

 V-Guide™ ensures the robot will adjust to the individual part’s location.

 Automated Guidance Vehicles are efficient and beneficial for production yield.
 Parts can shift in the rack, which can lead to inaccurate pick and place.

 V-Guide™ provides enhanced vision guidance to optimize picking from Automated Guidance Vehicles.

 A 2-sensor V-Guide™ system calculates the part offset.
 With a known offset, the robot adjusts to make a precise pick every time.

 Manual labor is still the most widely used method for racking parts.
 A human can see and adjust to each rack – a robot can’t.
 Or at least, it couldn’t.

-V-Guide™ allows a robot to find the precise position & orientation on the rack to place the part.
-Even as racks are banged up over time, V-Guide™ ensures efficient robotic racking.
+V-Guide™ guides a robot to find the precise position & orientation on the rack to place the part.
+Even as racks are damaged over time, V-Guide™ provides efficient automated racking.

 Stacks easily shift.
 When they do, a robot will struggle to add more panels.
 Robot guidance helps the robot adjust as the stack does.